luwigidapo/Algorithm-Simulatore/README.md

     Ensure you've generated an array before selecting an algorithm

-    For custom arrays, verify your input follows the required for
+    For custom arrays, verify your input follows the required format